m1farr/dissertation_materials/README.md

-At the moment, the repo only contains information relating to the econometric portion of the dissertation, but it may expand to include data for my case studies on:
+At the moment, the repo only contains information relating to the econometric portion of the dissertation, but it may expand to include data for my case studies.

-1. Poland
-2. China
-3. Tanzania

 ## To Do
 - Fix "Serbia and Montenegro": original paper had 2 as 1 but data now tracks